aholbreich/astrostart_TDA/README.md

 * **D**aisyUI
 * **A**lpineJS

-A minimalistic Astro project starter that's includes Astro 5, Tailwind 4 with DaisyUI 5.
-In terms of JavaScript this project include Apline JS.
+A minimalistic Astro project starter that includes Astro 5, Tailwind 4 with DaisyUI 5.
+In terms of JavaScript this project include **Apline.js**.

 The purpose is the demonstration of the integration of the [listed Dependencies](#Dependencies) eg. Tailwind 4.
 Also, it includes a few example components.
 Like functional opinionated mobile-first navigation component and _floating menu_ and SEO component to be used in Layouts.